How to Trademark a Logo: Can you register a design mark similar to a word mark?

 How does a design mark application compare to a word mark registration?

-To register a trademark containing numbers and/or letters, a trademark application may typically be filed for the word mark (standard characters) or the design mark (e.g., logo).
-As discussed in this post on their differences, a word mark application covers the wording whereas a design mark application covers the stylistic.
+To register a trademark without regard to style, a trademark application may typically be filed for the word mark (standard characters).
+A logo, however, contains design elements.
+A logo may be called a design mark.
+As discussed in this post on their differences, a word mark application covers the wording whereas a design mark application covers the stylistic visual elements of the mark as well as the underlying wording.
 The issue arises when a design mark application is rejected as being confusable with a word mark registration containing similar wording, but no graphics or logos.
-Likelihood of confusion refusals between design and word marks occur frequently because the USPTO generally gives greater weight to the wording in a design trademark.
-Moreover, a word trademark registration is entitled to all depictions of the standard character mark regardless of font style, size or color.

 When should greater weight be given to visual graphics or stylized features in a design mark?